ZayedBH/Mini-Project/README.md

 -   Dense always-on computation
 -   High inference latency
 -   Expensive training and deployment
+-   Intent misclassification: models frequently misidentify the user's true objective, especially on ambiguous or terse inputs
+-   Hallucination propagation: models generate syntactically plausible but semantically incorrect code with high confidence
+-   Lack of internal verification: no self-checking mechanism exists to validate that the generated output actually satisfies the original intent

 However, code debugging and simplification tasks are: